Localhost dev server

 For netlify users in particular there is the netlify dev server

 Site.js is an indyweb-focused entrant.
-Special feature: claims to be able to deploy to a VPS-compatible self-rebooting, secure server mode within the same command.
+Special feature: claims to deploy to a VPS-compatible self-rebooting, secure server mode within the same command.

 One person.
 Develop and test on your own device.